 During a major reorganizational phase, the company established itself as one of the leading firms in Pennsylvania, led a joint venture in designing the most complex section of the Boston Central Artery, and was awarded the IWAY project, which became the company’s signature project.

 As our nation’s priorities shifted from infrastructure spending to military and defense, the company also shifted its priorities from growth to optimizing operations and internal organization.
 As part of that shift, the company was sold to Mr. Duart, who had extensive experience in streamlining engineering firms.

 As chance would have it, the company found its new owner while expanding its geographic reach into Florida.
 Carlos A. Duart, then President of Metric Engineering, partnered with Maguire on an environmental CM assignment in Hialeah, FL.
-Mr. Duart’s vision of expanding into the northeastern market and Maguire’s goal of finding an outside partner was a perfect fit.
+Mr. Duart’s vision of expanding into the northeastern market and Maguire’s goal of finding an outside partner were a perfect fit.

 The company begins the last quarter of its first century under new leadership, a clean balance sheet, and the loyalty and dedication of its employees.
-Returning focus to its core strength – transportation engineering – and with renewed ambition to resume to its greatness, the company promises to lead the way with innovative solutions for its clients.
+Returning focus to its core strength – transportation engineering – and with renewed ambition to renew its greatness, the company promises to lead the way with innovative solutions for its clients.